stimulus-components/stimulus-components/docs/content/docs/stimulus-rails-nested-form.md

 [Nested attributes](https://apidock.com/rails/ActiveRecord/NestedAttributes/ClassMethods) allow you to save attributes on associated records through the parent.

+## Video Tutorial

+[Dean DeHart](https://x.com/deaniocom) has released a presentation video on how to use this package with a real life example with Ruby on Rails.

+:Youtube{id="7JNRZLTRDCc"}

 ## Installation

 :installation-block{:package="package" :packagePath="packagePath" controllerName="nested-form"}

+## Example

+:rails-nested-form

 ## Usage